Need some last-minute Twitter tips for holiday Tweets?

 3 coupon tips:

-- People love to get a discount for holiday shopping
+- People love to get a discount for Christmas shopping

 - Set up coupons on your landing pages, or direct via your Twitter